jrgermain/cards-against-covid/README.md

 ## Project architecture
 The game has two main components: a React-based frontend (cards-against-covid-client) and a Node-based backend (cards-against-covid-server).
 The two pieces work together to form a client-server application in which clients connect through a web browser.

+## Project status
+The game is still being maintained, but development is moving slower now that I graduated and am working full time.
+To track development progress, check out the Projects link at the top of the repository.

 ## Building and running the server
 ### Prerequisites
 1. You must have Node.js (version 14.17 or later) and npm (included with Node.js) installed.
 For directions, see [How to install Node.js](https://nodejs.dev/learn/how-to-install-nodejs).